 Anaphylaxis is a sudden, severe allergic reaction.
 It's a medical emergency.

 Most people with allergies never have anaphylaxis.
 But when it happens, it works like this:

-Within minutes or hours of being exposed to your allergy trigger, your body starts a chain reaction that temporarily widens your blood vessels, which can lower your blood pressure.
+Within minutes or hours of being exposed to your allergy trigger, your body starts a chain reaction that widens your blood vessels, which can lower your blood pressure.
 You may pass out.
 You may get hives and swelling, especially around your face and throat.
 You may have trouble breathing, talking, or swallowing.

 What Causes Anaphylaxis?

-The most common causes of anaphylaxis are:
+The most common triggers for anaphylaxis are:

-- Shellfish, especially shrimp and lobster
+- Fish and shellfish, especially shrimp and lobster

 - Dairy products

 - Insect bites and stings, mainly those from wasps, bees, and ants